Bruce Mowday

 Bruce E. Mowday is an author who lives in Chester County, Pennsylvania.
 He specializes in books about local history, business, sports, and true crime.
-He is active with the Chester County Historical Society.
+He is active with the Chester County History Center.

 Professional life

 Mowday began working as a sportswriter for the Coatesville Record while still in high school.
-He continued his journalism career at The Daily Local News in West Chester, Pennsylvania, working as a courthouse reporter and rising to become managing editor.
+He continued his journalism career at the Daily Local News in West Chester, Pennsylvania, working as a courthouse reporter and rising to become managing editor.
 He also worked at the St. Louis Sun.
 While at the Daily Local, he covered the trials that form the basis of his book Jailing the Johnston Gang; the book was later cited by the Johnston brothers in an unsuccessful appeal for a new trial.

-Mowday left journalism in 1997 to start the Mowday Group, a media relations and consulting company.
-His clients include local political groups and candidates, businesses, nonprofits, and artists.
-He also is a speaker on historical topics and actively markets his books.

 Mowday co-founded the Brandywine Valley Writers Group in 2004 with writers Therese Boyd and Carla Westerman.
 He has been a guest speaker on the subject of writing and publishing, for both that group and the Main Line Writers Group in King of Prussia, Pennsylvania.

-Mowday has appeared on C-SPAN, Discovery ID, ReelZ, Pennsylvania Cable Network, and local Philadelphia television stations in connection with his books.

 Personal life

-Mowday lives in Downingtown, Chester County, Pennsylvania.
-He has two grown daughters and three grandsons.
+Mowday lives in West Chester, Pennsylvania.
+He has two adult daughters and three grandsons.